-- Each year, fill out Scholarship Data Sheet and return to Financial Aid Office
+- Each year, fill out Scholarship Data Sheet available on NetPartner on the Pomona College Portal

-- Regularly check Pomona email/student portlet for information on named award from Offices of Donor Relations/Financial Aid (notice usually sent in Fall or early Spring semesters)
+- Regularly check Pomona email/student portal for information on named award from Offices of Donor Relations/Financial Aid (notice usually sent in Fall or early Spring semesters)